-Proper solder or crimp techniques should be observed when attaching wires to the mating connectors.
+Please note, proper solder or crimp techniques are to be observed when attaching wires to the mating connectors.
 Failure to do so could result in damage, intermittent operation or non-operation of the digitizer.
-Shielded cable is recommended for both serial and parallel data wiring harnesses.
 Wire and harnesses should be installed in such a way that the weight of the cable does not exert a force on the connector pins.
 Harnesses must be fully supported to prevent movement and should be protected against chaffing.

-CAUTION!
+CAUTION

 AFTER INSTALLING THE WIRING HARNESS AND BEFORE INSTALLATION OF THE DIGITIZER, A CONTINUITY CHECK OF ALL WIRES IN THE HARNESS SHOULD BE MADE TO VERIFY HARNESS CONSTRUCTION.
-A TEST SHOULD THEN BE MADE WITH THE AIRCRAFT POWER SUPPLIED TO THE DIGITIZER'S CONNECTOR TO VERIFY POWER, GROUND AND DATA ARE ROUTED TO THE CORRECT PINS AS DETAILED IN THE OUTLINE DRAWING AND TABLES IX & XII REMOVE POWER BEFORE INSTALLING THE DIGITIZER.
+A TEST SHOULD THEN BE MADE WITH THE AIRCRAFT POWER SUPPLIED TO THE DIGITIZER'S CONNECTOR TO VERIFY POWER, GROUND AND DATA ARE ROUTED TO THE CORRECT PINS AS DETAILED IN THE OUTLINE DRAWING, and TABLE IX, REMOVE POWER BEFORE INSTALLING THE DIGITIZER.

 The digitizer is designed to operate with either a +14 or 28 Vdc power source.
 These voltages may be A+ switched power provided by the transponder or may be provided by the avionics buss.
-If using the avionics buss, protect the circuit with a 1⁄2 amp fuse or circuit breaker.
+If using the avionics buss, protect the circuit with a $\frac{1}{2}$ amp fuse or circuit breaker.

-Parallel Data Connection (Table XII lists the pin assignments for the ICAO parallel data.)
+Parallel Data Connection

 The outline drawing provides electrical connector pin/function information.
 Use this data when connecting the digitizer to the transponder.
 In some installations where older transponders are used, the transponder may not provide an "altitude disable" function.
 In this case, an instrument panel mounted switch for this function may be required.